MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/reporting/Get-MailTrafficReport.md

 Spam analysis - non-spam messages

 - NonSpam\_AdditionalSpamFilterPassed: Messages that were passed based on advanced spam filters that have been enabled.
-For details about the advanced spam filters, see Advanced Spam Filtering Options.
+For details about the advanced spam filters, see Advanced spam filtering \(ASF\) options (https://technet.microsoft.com/library/jj200750.aspx) Options.

 - NonSpam\_AllowList: Messages that were passed because the sender was on a spam filter allow list.
-For more details on how to configure these lists, see Configure your content filter policies.
+For more details on how to configure these lists, see Configure your spam filter policies (https://technet.microsoft.com/library/jj200684.aspx).

 - NonSpam\_BulkPassed: Messages that were determined not to be bulk mail.